Ocean Beach, New York: Transportation

 There are four methods to travel to/from Ocean Beach and throughout Fire Island: travel by car (restricted by permit obtainable via Fire Island National Seashore), ride the Fire Island Ferries, take a water taxi, or arrive by private boat.

 It is also possible to reach Ocean Beach by foot or bicycle from other Fire Island communities by one of the inland walks or via the beach.

-Sewer district
+Utilities

+PSEG Long Island provides power to all homes and businesses within Saltaire, on behalf of the Long Island Power Authority.

+The Suffolk County Water Authority provides the village with its water and operates the area's water supply system.

 Ocean Beach is served by the Ocean Beach Sewer District.

+Emergency services

+Fire protection within the village is provided by the Ocean Beach Fire District.

+Police protection within Ocean Beach is provided by the Ocean Beach Police Department.